Toot Hill School

 Westdale Junior School became a member of the trust in October 2017.
 Westdale was founded in 1953 and is based in Mapperley.
 Westdale is an Ofsted-graded 'Good' school where all children are happy, well-motivated and challenged to achieve high standards through a fun and enriched curriculum.

-* This school is currently working in partnership with the Nova Education Trust and is not an official member.
+* These schools are currently working in partnership with the Nova Education Trust and are not official members.

 All schools in our trust receive a level of educational support in line with need.
 This support is provided from central services and will be designed specifically for each school’s needs.